Who can take part?

 There is pay and display parking on Mount Vernon Hospital site.
 Free parking is permitted with the use of a MSH event parking permit which can be obtained from the fundraising office.
 We recommend that, where possible, participants car share.

 Are there any lockers at the venue?

 There are changing facilities at the start but no lockers where valuables can be left.

 Are there toilets?

 There are washrooms at the Michael Sobell Centre, as well as two toilet stops en route.

 How much sponsorship do I have to raise?

 We only really start to make money for patient care when you raise sponsorship for your walk.
 We do not ask for a minimum amount of sponsorship, but last year an average of £100 was raised by every walker.
-Please remember that every pound raised in sponsorship will go towards helping Michael S obell Hospice care for local people with cancer and other life-limiting illnesses.
+This year, every pound raised in sponsorship will go towards supporting the Michael Sobell Hospice Day Therapy Centre, which is 100% funded by the Charity.
 To start your fundraising now, please visit our dedicated campaign page via JustGiving by clicking here.
 Thank you for your support.

 How long do I have to collect my sponsored donations?